Brief Connect v2.5.x New Dashboard Infrastructure Release Notes

 1.4 Update Infrastructure Parameters generation script

-In Azure Infrastructure repository, add or update script in /Scripts/Envs/Generate[EnvName]Params.ps1 to generate environment specific parameter files for deployment.
+In the Azure Infrastructure repository, add or update an environment-specific wrapper script in /Scripts/Environments/Generate[EnvName]Params.ps1 to generate the parameter files consumed by the deployment pipeline.

 Bicep/parameters-1.bicepparam (for main-1.bicep)